 Adding a gallery wall to our space seemed like the easier and safer option to see if that's the thing that it took for the space to feel more like me.
 So, I went for it.
 I definitely want to talk about how I did the gallery wall but first let's back up just a bit and talk about the size of our space and the layout.

 Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure policy.

-Our master bedroom is 17.5′ x 12′ which is 210 square feet.
-I was curious to know what the average master bedroom size was, not that it matters but I thought someone would have blogged about it and, sure enough, I found an article about it.
-So, our bedroom is slightly smaller compared to the average sized bedroom of a new build construction today, which seems crazy!
+Our main bedroom is 17.5' x 12', which is 210 square feet.
+I was curious to know what the average master bedroom size was (not that it matters but I thought someone would have blogged about it) and, sure enough, I found an article about it.
+So, our bedroom is slightly smaller compared to the average-sized bedroom of a new-build construction today, which seems crazy!

-An interesting fact about our house is that Greyson’s bedroom, which I recently shared his Boy Bedroom reveal, is actually larger than our bedroom.
-His bedroom doesn’t have an attached bathroom which indicates that it’s not supposed to be the master bedroom.
+An interesting fact about our house is that Greyson's bedroom - I recently shared his Boy Bedroom reveal - is actually larger than our bedroom.
+His bedroom doesn't have an attached bathroom, which indicates that it's not supposed to be the master bedroom.

 We pretty quickly keyed in on the fact that our master bedroom layout really only worked for us to have the bed on the main wall that you see when you walk in.
 It's the only wall long enough to accommodate our West Elm bed and two nightstands.
 For reference, the larger nightstands and bed together are 11' wide.
 They sit on 17.5 foot wall.

 Personally, I feel like our bedroom layout is a bit quirky because the bed and nightstands can't fit on the wall opposite where they are because right smack in the middle of that wall is the opening to the bathroom.
 The other two walls aren't wide enough to accommodate the nightstands and bed.